stars-and-signs/stars-and-signs/docs/core_rules/11-assets.md

 ### **Restricted**

 Restricted Assets have requirements to be used.
-For example, they may require certain Skill ranks or Affinities.
+For example, they may require certain Skill ranks, Affinities, or Proficiencies.

 ### **Bulky**